 What we don’t: Limited load support and no hipbelt.

 Traditional daypacks like the Talon and Stratos above are great for moderate day hikes, but Black Diamond’s running-inspired Distance 15 is purpose-built for mountain athletes focused on traveling fast and light.
 The hybrid pack/vest design checks in at a scant 12.7 ounces but easily accommodates a day’s worth of supplies (it can even fit a streamlined climbing helmet).
-Storage is another highlight: The zippered chest pocket, trekking pole sleeves, ice axe holders, side compression straps, and multiple chest pockets allow you to conveniently access the essentials without removing the pack.
+Storage is another highlight: The zippered chest pocket, trekking pole sleeves, ice axe holders, side compression straps, and multiple chest pockets allow you to conveniently access the essentials without removing the pack from your back.
 And with its body-hugging shape (improved with the latest version), the Distance makes it easy to move quickly and efficiently with a day’s worth of gear.

 To be clear, however, the Black Diamond Distance isn’t for everyone.
-The pack is reasonably durable with UHMWPE ripstop body fabrics, but you'll need to be careful around sharp rocks or equipment and avoid overpacking (we had a shoulder strap detach almost entirely after carrying too much weight).
-It also rides a bit low on our back and can feel heavy at the end of a long day, and the lack of hipbelt only exacerbates the issue.
-Importantly, the revamped Distance now comes in three sizes for both men and women, which is an improvement over the outgoing unisex pack.
+The pack is reasonably durable with UHMWPE (short for ultra-high-molecular-weight polyethylene) ripstop body fabrics, but you'll need to be careful around sharp rocks or equipment and avoid overpacking (we had a shoulder strap detach almost entirely after carrying too much weight).
+It also rides a bit low on the back and can feel heavy at the end of a long day, and the lack of hipbelt only exacerbates the issue.
+Importantly, the revamped Distance now comes in three sizes for both men and women, which is an improvement over the past-generation unisex pack.
 All told, traditional day hikers will likely want more support, but the Black Diamond is a lightweight and thoughtfully built option for those looking for a step up from a running vest.
 And it’s now made in a 22-liter model, which tacks on a considerable 7 liters and a large stretch woven pocket at the front.

 See the Black Diamond Distance 15 See the Women's BD Distance 15